pingcap/docs/op-guide/horizontal-scale.md

 You can verify the state of this store through the following information:
 - `state=0`: this store is in service
 - `state=1`: this store is in the process of offline, but the store is still in service
-- `state=2`: this store has completed the process of offline and there are no data on it, so instances can be shut down
+- `state=2`: this store has completed the process of offline and there are no data on it, so the instance can be shut down

 ## Migrate a node dynamically